ABOUT STIs

 How is NGU treated?

-Currently, the only effective and clinically approved way to successfully treat NGU is through the use of antibiotic medications.
+Currently, the only effective and clinically approved way to successfully treat NGU is through the use of antibiotics.

 We are here to support you, not to judge you.